The UK has more than four million closed circuit television cameras (CCTVs), which have proved to dramatically reduce crime and antisocial behaviour.

-- Optimising the planning, investment and development of CCTV coverage (each camera costs approx. £100,000 to commission).
+- Optimising the planning, investment and development of CCTV coverage (each camera costs approximately £100,000 to commission).

-By combining OS data with Cadcorp’s CCTV Mapping System, Salford City Council in Greater Manchester has implemented a system which allows local authorities, emergency services, and other crime reduction agencies, to quickly access all the CCTV information within their area of interest by using a simple web interface.
+OS data combined with Cadcorp’s CCTV Mapping System enabled Salford City Council in Greater Manchester to implement a system that allows local authorities, emergency services, and other crime reduction agencies to quickly access all CCTV information within their area of interest through a simple web interface.

-- Police agencies can find out immediately what footage is available and what it might have ‘seen’ making investigations smarter, quicker, and more efficient.
+- Police agencies can find out immediately what footage is available and what systems might have ‘seen’ making investigations smarter, quicker, and more efficient.

-- Easier sharing of information between numerous organisations, quickly and efficiently.
+- Information can be shared easily between numerous organisations, quickly and efficiently.

-- Reduced time to identify cameras which may monitor incidents.
+- It takes less time to identify the best cameras to monitor incidents.

 - Ability to define access routes and to determine the potential of camera footage.

-- Greater public and company business engagement for crime and disorder.
+- These benefits combine to deliver greater public and company business engagement for crime and disorder.